-- A Delaware LLC is formed by filing an executed certificate of formation with the Delaware secretary of state.
-The certificate of formation must include the LLC's name, the address of its registered office, its registered agent's name and address for service of process, and any other matters the members determine to include. - It is formed upon filing its certificate of formation with the Delaware Secretary of State.
+- The certificate of formation must include the LLC's name, the address of its registered office, its registered agent's name and address for service of process, and any other matters the members determine to include. - It is formed upon filing its certificate of formation with the Delaware Secretary of State.